 To date, none of the semi-public (Association owned or controlled) beaches in Lakeville are permitted, in compliance with State regulations, nor can they be considered safe for swimming, and should be posted as such, by those in control of said semi-public beaches.

 If you have any concerns regarding water quality and potential public health issues associated with a semi-public beach in Lakeville that you may utilize or have rights to, please have your association representative(s) contact the Lakeville Health Department at 508-946-3473 to ensure your beach is properly permitted under the State regulations, and tested accordingly, for the safety of all who may utilize said bathing beach.

-Any questions may be directed to the Department of Public Health and/or the Lakeville Health Department and/or you may email Lawrence Perry, Agent for Lakeville Board of Health, at firstname.lastname@example.org.
+Any questions may be directed to the Department of Public Health and/or the Lakeville Health Department and/or you may email Kevin Bernardo, Health Agent for Lakeville Board of Health, at firstname.lastname@example.org

 Description of our Department